MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

     >- If your app relies on datasets from other workspaces, make sure that all app users have access to the underlying datasets.
     >- If the app or report is in the same workspace as the dataset, make sure you add the report associated with the dataset to the app as well.

 1. For each audience group, grant access to either all people in your organization or specific users or groups.
-You can also expand the **Advanced** option to configure the following settings per audience group:
+You can also expand the **** option to configure the following settings per audience group:

     **Allow users to share the datasets in this app**: This option gives app consumers permission to share the underlying datasets of the app audience.